ISC-CE/user-service/README.md

    npm install
    ```
 3. Create a .env file in the project root and add the required environment variables:
+   * when you face error with localhost you can try using 127.0.0.1 instead.
    ```bash
    DB_HOST=your_database_host
    DB_USER=your_database_user